Marine Science

-The Marine Science concentration as part of the B.S. in Environmental Science will provide you with a broad understanding of marine ecosystems and how they are interrelated.
+The marine science concentration as part of the B.S. in Environmental Science provides students with a broad understanding of marine ecosystems and how they are interrelated.
 This course of study is meant to prepare you for graduate school in any marine field, a career in environmental monitoring, and work as a research technician for marine-based consulting firms or regulatory agencies.
-Through internships, independent study, and coursework, the Marine Science concentration will provide numerous opportunities for you to apply classroom learning to the field.
-Here, you will be able to critically think about various marine ecosystems (from the poles to the tropics) and how they function.
+Through internships, independent study, and coursework, the marine science concentration provides numerous opportunities for students to apply classroom learning to the field.
+Here, students are able to think critically about various marine ecosystems (from the poles to the tropics), and how they function.

 The College of Coastal Georgia is uniquely situated less than 10 miles from two of Georgia’s barrier islands: Jekyll Island and St. Simons Island.
 The extensive salt marshes, tidal inlets, and estuaries allow for endless opportunities to ask questions about the influence of tidal flow on marsh biology, chemistry, and geology.
 Our working relationships with the Department of Natural Resources and University of Georgia Marine Extension have further provided opportunities for students to learn about fisheries and marine ecosystem management.
-What better way to learn about Marine Science than by doing Marine Science on the coast?
-Our courses aim to provide you with hands-on, field-based experiences that allow you to explore everything from ecosystem processes to coastal formation and community dynamics.
+What better way to learn about marine science than by doing marine science on the coast?
+Coastal’s courses aim to provide students with hands-on, field-based experiences that allow them to explore everything from ecosystem processes to coastal formation and community dynamics.
 The field is right outside our doors, so we aim to take advantage of it as much as we can!

 What will I learn?

-As part of the Marine Science concentration, you will take courses in Marine Biology, Oceanography, and Aquatic Biology and Ecology to dive into a greater understanding of the marine system.
-You will conclude your program of study with a broad understanding of how marine ecosystems such as salt marshes, estuaries, the open ocean, coral reefs, kelp forests, and mangrove forests function individually and as an ocean system.
-You will further understand how all of these systems are interrelated on a biological, physical, chemical, and geological level.
+As part of the marine science concentration, students will take courses in marine biology, oceanography, and aquatic biology and ecology to dive into a greater understanding of the marine system.
+The program of study concludes with a broad understanding of how marine ecosystems such as salt marshes, estuaries, the open ocean, coral reefs, kelp forests, and mangrove forests function individually and as an ocean system.
+Students will further understand how all systems are interrelated on a biological, physical, chemical, and geological level.

-At every stage of your study, in addition to your other Environmental Science courses, we aim to get you out into the field, whether observing how ocean-going vessels work or witnessing how sharks are researched.
-Your classes will allow you to work with your classmates to conduct course-based research that prepares you with the necessary skills to do field and basic laboratory research.
+At every stage of study, we aim to get students out in the field – whether observing how ocean-going vessels work, or witnessing how sharks are researched.
+Classmates work together to conduct course-based research that prepares them with the necessary skills to do field and basic laboratory research.

 What can I do when I graduate?

-When you graduate, you will be prepared for graduate school in any marine field, a career in environmental monitoring, and have the qualifications necessary to work as a research technician for marine-based consulting firms or regulatory agencies.
+Graduates are prepared for graduate school in any marine field, or a career in environmental monitoring, with the qualifications necessary to work as a research technician for marine-based consulting firms or regulatory agencies.

 Dr. Kimberly Takagi